aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/help-text-options.rst

 Getting Help from the Command Line
 ==================================

-Scancode-Toolkit Command Line Interface can help you to search for specific options or use cases from the command line itself.
+ScanCode-Toolkit Command Line Interface can help you to search for specific options or use cases from the command line itself.
 These are two options are ``--help`` and ``--examples``, and are very helpful if you need a quick glance of the options or use cases.
-Or it can be useful when you can't access the more elaborate online documentation.
+Or it can be useful when you can't access, the more elaborate online documentation.

 .. include::  /scancode-toolkit/rst_snippets/doc_help.rst